stongo/nsq-vagrant/README.md

 ```
 1. Run `vagrant up`
 1. SSH in to vagrant - `vagrant ssh` and execute `fleetctl start nsqlookupd-sidekick.service`
+1. You may need to restart nsqd after starting the nsqlookupd-sidekick. `systemctl restart nsqd`

 That should be it!